Reduce your waste

 Compost it

 In West Sussex there are lots of easy options for recycling green waste generated in our gardens and outside spaces.
+These include:

-• Home compost bins
+• home compost bins

-• Kerbside collection bins (available through your district or borough council)
+• kerbside collection bins (available through your district or borough council)

-• Green waste skips at recycling centres (RC).
+• green waste skips at Recycling Centres (RC)

 Sometimes our gardens generate green waste that can’t be composted at home.
 Woody prunings, excess grass cuttings or just the sheer volume of garden waste are when green waste kerbside collection services come in handy.